 What is happening when?

-August/September construction work
+December construction work

-The works will include installation of a wider pedestrian and cycle crossing and installation of a two-way segregated cycle lane.
+Works commenced in August 2018 to upgrade junctions at Wheatfield Way and Fairfield North.
+Installation of a wider pedestrian and cycle crossing and installation of a two-way segregated cycle lane.

 Construction work on Wheatfield Way started in October 2017.